 - Only use the voltage specified as correct for the device.
-The required voltage is printed on the name plate of the device. - Use only the supplied power cord/plug - Do not place the power cord near heat sources such as heaters or radiators, and do not excessively bend or otherwise damage the cord, place heavy objects on it, or place it in a position where anyone could walk on, trip over, or roll anything over it. - Be sure to connect to an appropriate outlet with a protective grounding connection.
-Improper grounding can result in electrical shock. - Check the electric plug periodically and remove any dirt or dust which may have accumulated on it.
+The required voltage is printed on the name plate of the device. - Use only the specified power cord. - Do not place the power cord near heat sources such as heaters or radiators, and do not excessively bend or otherwise damage the cord, place heavy objects on it, or place it in a position where anyone could walk on, trip over, or roll anything over it. - Be sure to connect to an appropriate outlet with a protective grounding connection.
+Improper grounding can result in electrical shock.